decred-proposals/mainnet/a3def199af812b796887f4eae22e11e45f112b50c2e17252c60ed190933ec14f/1/payload/index.md

 **Blockchain Tutorial #19 - How To Setup A Decred Wallet** https://www.youtube.com/watch?v=-rWLI_pC0d4

 I started creating blockchain tutorials to help newbies avoid getting hacked by bad actors in the crypto community.
-I chose to work with Tai Zen & Leon Fu Dot Com‚Äôs www.Cryptocurrency.Market channel because they were the 1st and only channel on the internet back in early 2013 that I found to be talking about trading and investing in bitcoin and cryptocurrencies.
+I chose to work with Tai Zen & Leon Fu Dot Comís www.Cryptocurrency.Market channel because they were the 1st and only channel on the internet back in early 2013 that I found to be talking about trading and investing in bitcoin and cryptocurrencies.
 For example, they were the only channel that I know of to recommend investing in Bitcoin, Bitcoin Cash, Ethereum, Ethereum Classic, Stratis, Monero, Decred, NXT, Antshares, etc. when everyone else was afraid to do so.
 These coins all turned out to be huge winners.

 I learned from the www.Cryptocurrency.Market channel that the #1 most important thing in cryptocurrencies is to survive.
 Unfortunately, many people who have bought cryptocurrencies lost them because of a lack of security, privacy and formal education on how to use their digital wallets correctly.
 The lack of blockchain tutorials amongst all cryptocurrencies is why I started my Blockchain Tutorial playlist on the Cryptocurrency Market channel.
 I believe uneducated newbies in the crypto community who do not understand what it takes to secure, protect and use their digital wallets will mistakenly leave their crypto on exchanges which is subject to being hacked or stolen and will not back up their private keys.

-I have been monitoring the digital wallet space for quite some time now and I have chosen to associate my brand/ reputation & seek funding from the Decred community for due to the project‚Äôs a) professionalism b) software engineering/technical abilities and most importantly c) a working governance model and lastly d) the Decred team has a working decentralized wallet called Decrediton which is located on https://www.decred.org/downloads/.
+I have been monitoring the digital wallet space for quite some time now and I have chosen to associate my brand/ reputation & seek funding from the Decred community for due to the projectís a) professionalism b) software engineering/technical abilities and most importantly c) a working governance model and lastly d) the Decred team has a working decentralized wallet called Decrediton which is located on https://www.decred.org/downloads/.

 For the above reasons and the fact that I am more comfortable working with people I have personally met in person, I RESPECTFULLY submit this formal proposal to the Decred community to request funding for myself to create an ambitious, 3rd party, independent, unbiased blockchain tutorials and online advertising campaign to educate the public on how to use the Decred wallet and Politeia account correctly.